Court ruling on social cost of carbon upends Biden’s climate plans

 But a coalition of 10 Republican attorneys general sued over the presidential directive, arguing that Biden lacked the authority to raise the climate metric under the Constitution, which gives that power solely to Congress.
 The Louisiana federal judge, a Trump appointee, agreed.

-The libertarian Conservative Enterprise Institute, which has consistently opposed limits on greenhouse gas emissions, cited the ruling in calling on the EPA to rescind its new tailpipe standards for cars and light trucks.
+The libertarian Competitive Enterprise Institute, which has consistently opposed limits on greenhouse gas emissions, cited the ruling in calling on the EPA to rescind its new tailpipe standards for cars and light trucks.

 One of the ruling’s most controversial — and largely unforeseen — consequences involves the Interior Department’s plans to auction off public lands to oil and gas drilling as required by the Mineral Leasing Act of 1920.